CSE

 The ICC Women’s T20 World Cup is the biggest tournament in women’s T20 cricket, featuring legendary champions, record-breaking performances, and unforgettable moments since 2009.

 The ICC Women’s T20 World Cup is one of the most important tournaments in women’s cricket and has played a massive role in growing the game around the world.
-The tournament was started by the International Cricket Council in 2009 and is held every two years.
-It features the world’s top women’s cricket teams, and over the years it has produced many exciting matches, unforgettable performances, and legendary players.
+The tournament was started by the International Cricket Council (ICC) in 2009 and is held every two years.
+It features the world’s top women’s cricket teams, and over the years, it has produced many exciting matches, unforgettable performances, and legendary players.
 Today, the tournament enjoys a viewership in millions around the world and has now become one of the biggest occasions in international cricket.

 The inaugural ICC Women’s T20 World Cup took place in England in 2009 with eight teams participating in the tournament.
 England was the first champions, where they beat New Zealand in the final at Lord’s Cricket Ground.
 Since then, the competition has been growing fast with more teams competing and the cricket being played improving year-on-year.
 Australia is the most successful side in the tournament’s history, with six titles, and England, West Indies, and New Zealand have won one title each.